gpustack/gpustack/docs/quickstart.md

 ### Linux or macOS

-GPUStack provides a script to install it as a service on systemd or launchd based systems.
+GPUStack provides a script to install it as a service on systemd or launchd based systems with default port 80.
 To install GPUStack using this method, just run:

 ```bash
 curl -sfL https://get.gpustack.ai | sh -s -